Tearth/Launch-Dashboard-API/Reddit.md

 I created an Open Source REST API for telemetry from webcasts of rocket launches, called **[Launch Dashboard API](https://api.launchdashboard.space)**.

 GitHub Repository: https://github.com/shahar603/Launch-Dashboard-API/

 Documentation: https://github.com/shahar603/Launch-Dashboard-API/wiki

-Warning: This is quite a long post, so I divided it into a few sections.
+This is quite a long post, so I divided it into a few sections:

+* The goals of Launch Dashboard API
+* General information
+* Future Work (Launch Dashboard Client)
+* What can you do?
+* Patreon

 ---------